MikaelRoev/artifact_assembly/README.md

 ## Installation

-Make sure you have Tauri installed and every[prerequisites](https://tauri.app/v1/guides/getting-started/prerequisites)
+Make sure you have Tauri installed and every [prerequisites](https://tauri.app/v1/guides/getting-started/prerequisites)

 To run the project use the following commands: